helidon-io/helidon/docs/se/integrations/eureka-registration.md

         hostName: example.com
 ```

 - The feature’s configuration pertaining to the registration itself is a child of the `server.features.eureka.instance` node.
 Configuration is designed to be familiar to current users of other Netflix Eureka libraries.
-See the [Helidon Config Reference][helidon-config-reference] for a full description of what configuration is allowed.
+See the [Helidon Config Reference][helidon-config-r] for a full description of what configuration is allowed.
 - The `name` describes the microservice application, not any given instance of it.
 Its default value is `unknown`, following Netflix Eureka client convention, so it is best to set it explicitly here instead.
 - The `hostName` node identifies the host.
 It defaults to the current host, which may or may not be suitable in your environment.
 Most of the time you can simply omit this node and use the defaulted value.

-Please consult the [Helidon Config Reference][helidon-config-reference-2] for a full description of the permitted configuration.
+Please consult the [Helidon Config Reference][helidon-config-r-2] for a full description of the permitted configuration.

 ## Logging